Fran-bot0/cervical_cancer_dataset_analysis/README.md

 The script performs some data manipulation and produces two figures.

 # Requirements
+* Boruta
 * dplyr
 * ggplot2
 * gridExtra
 * RColorBrewer

+# Questions
+* Which are the most important factors associated with cervical cancer?
+* What is the relationship between certain contraceptives and the risk of cervical cancer?
+* What is the relationship between having a previous history of STDs and the risk of cervical cancer?